By using this site, you agree to the Privacy Policy and Terms of Use.

 How much sleep do adults actually need?

-Adults aged 18-64 should target 7-9 hours of sleep per night according to sleep medicine guidelines.
+Adults should generally target 7-9 hours of sleep per night according to the source material.
 Individual needs may vary based on genetics, health status, and lifestyle factors.

 Is melatonin safe for long-term use?

-Current evidence suggests melatonin does not cause significant negative feedback or physical dependency.
-However, chronic use is most beneficial for elderly individuals and those with circadian rhythm disorders rather than healthy adults.
+Current evidence suggests melatonin does not cause significant negative feedback or physical dependency according to the source material.
+However, chronic use is most beneficial for elderly individuals and those with sleep-related conditions rather than healthy adults.

 Can I combine multiple sleep supplements safely?

-“Stacking” botanical sleep compounds increases interaction risk and adverse events.
+The source material advises against “stacking” botanical sleep compounds due to increased interaction risk and potential adverse events.
 Consult a healthcare provider before combining supplements, especially if taking prescription medications.

 Source: Sleep: A “Light” Guide